 Most of the time, market internals should (and do) align with what the major averages are telling us.
 But it’s when there is disagreement between what market internals are telling us, and what price is showing us, where things get interesting.

-Divergence is one of the most powerful pieces of information market internals can provide us, and used properly, can save (or make) us a lot of money.
+Divergence is one of the most powerful pieces of information market internals can show us, and used properly, can save (or make) us a lot of money.